How to Use AppSec Maturity Models to Determine Software Security

 Integrating & Automating Security

 Developers employ a wide range of automated threat-analysis tools (SAST, DAST, SCA) in the CI/CD pipeline, along with penetration testing for a secure SDLC.
-This way, rather than “shifting left”, the dev team can “shift everywhere” to ensure the right test is ongoing at the appropriate timing.
+This way, rather than “shifting left”, the dev team can “shift everywhere” to ensure the right test is ongoing at the appropriate time.

 The ultimate stage to securing the SDLC involves continuous security testing — here, AppSec experts are distributed to the Developers team.
 The core team now focuses on high-level vulnerability management, improving the AppSec structure, training staff, establishing policy, and other complex operations instead of manually going through scan results.